bussidn/TimelinKata/README.md

 At his point, tests should run and they should all fail.
 All left for you is to make them pass !!
 Remember tests will only help you meet the requirements.
 As a developper, you have to design the implementation.

+There's no tricks in the given specifications, implementation should be quite simple with the specific exception of the remove method which can be a little bit tricky.